Henrik-Alexander/fertility_puzzles/README.md

 # Code for reproducing results in the Thesis
 This repository contains the [R](https://cran.r-project.org/) for reproducing the results in my thesis "The fertility puzzle".
-In case of questions, feel free to drop me an <schubert@demogr.mpg.de>.
+In case of questions, feel free to drop me an e-mail <schubert@demogr.mpg.de>.

 # Structure